Discussing Torah matters because the Torah matters

 Genesis 24: Eliezer and the Holy Spirit

-Weighing in at 67 verses, Genesis 24 is the most heavyweight chapter in all of Genesis.
+Weighing in at 67 verses, Genesis 24 is the biggest chapter in all of Genesis.

 Genesis 24 reminds me of a scene where two guys are flying over the Pacific Ocean in a commercial airliner.
-Hours and hours go by, and one guy keeps looking out the window.
-Finally he turns to the other guy and says, “Man, the ocean is big.”
+Hours and hours go by.
+One guy keeps looking out the window when, finally, he turns to the other guy and says, “Man, the ocean is big.”
 The other guy says, “Yeah and that’s just the top of it.”
-This chapter, the biggest in Genesis, is just like that: broad but very deep.
-Half-jokingly, I like to say that Genesis 24 is where God sits down and says, “I’d like to tell you a little bit about the Holy Spirit.”
+Genesis 24, the longest in Genesis, is just like that: big and broad but that’s just the top of it.
+Half-jokingly, I like to say Genesis 24 is when God sits down and says, “I’d like to tell you more about the Holy Spirit.”

 Who is Eliezer?